UniDial-EvalKit: A Unified Toolkit for Evaluating Multi-Faceted Conversational Abilities: Introduction

-First, multi-turn evaluation data lacks a unified schema due to highly inconsistent assessment designs.
-To capture a system's true capabilities in continuous interactions, different benchmarks have tailored their own evaluation scopes, such as judging only the final response~\cite{deshpande-etal-2025-multichallenge,wu2024longmemeval, hu2025evaluating}, assessing every individual turn~\cite{bai2024mt,he2024multi,yan-etal-2025-codeif}, or some specific turns~\cite{kwan2024mt,jiayang2026amemgym}.
-This lack of structural consensus impedes the unification of evaluation frameworks across different setups.
+First, multi-turn evaluation \textit{lacks a unified schema} due to inconsistent assessment designs.
+Existing benchmarks evaluate different interaction scopes, such as only the final response~\citep{deshpande-etal-2025-multichallenge,wu2024longmemeval, hu2025evaluating}, every dialogue turn~\citep{bai2024mt,he2024multi,yan-etal-2025-codeif}, or specific turns~\citep{kwan2024mt,jiayang2026amemgym}.
+This inconsistency hinders the development of unified evaluation frameworks across benchmarks.

-Second, inconsistencies in evaluators and scoring metrics further fragment the assessment landscape.
-Many benchmarks adopt automated evaluators, such as LLMs-as-judges~\cite{zheng2023judging,li-etal-2025-generation}, but they rely on heterogeneous base models and scoring frameworks.
-For example, \citet{fan2025fairmtbench} adopted GPT-4 as a judge while \citet{he2024multi} chose GPT-4o and Claude.
-The absence of unified workflow hinders the seamless application of advancing evaluation metrics across benchmarks.
+Second, inconsistencies in evaluators and scoring metrics further fragment the evaluation landscape.
+Existing benchmarks adopt automated evaluators such as LLMs-as-judges~\citep{zheng2023judging,li-etal-2025-generation}, but rely on heterogeneous judge models and scoring frameworks.
+For example, the benchmark of \citet{fan2025fairmtbench} uses GPT-4 as the judge, while \citet{he2024multi} adopts GPT-4o and Claude.
+The \textit{lack of unified workflows} hinders fair comparisons and flexible metric adoption.

-Third, the lack of standardized score aggregation strategies further fragments multi-turn evaluation.
-Benchmarks employ diverse methods to summarize turn-level metrics, such as computing the mean~\cite{he2024multi}, minimum~\cite{bai2024mt,cao2026safedialbench}, or maximum across turns, resulting in overall scores that often reflect the aggregation heuristic rather than the model's true capabilities.
-This severely hampers direct comparisons across capabilities reflected in different benchmarks.
+Third, \textit{the lack of standardized score aggregation} further fragments multi-turn evaluation.
+Benchmarks employ diverse strategies to summarize turn-level metrics, such as mean~\citep{he2024multi} and minimum~\citep{bai2024mt,cao2026safedialbench} across turns, causing reported scores to partly reflect aggregation choices rather than true model capabilities.
+This may cause perceived performance differences to stem from aggregation choices rather than genuine capability improvements.

-To address these challenges, we present UniDial-EvalKit (UDE), a unified evaluation framework for multi-turn conversational systems, including both LLMs and agent-based models.
-UDE is designed to systematically standardize the evaluation process by decoupling dataset management, model interaction, and metric computation into modular components, enabling flexible integration and fair comparison across diverse benchmarks.
-It provides a consistent dialogue evaluation schema, aligned metrics across heterogeneous judge models, and unified score aggregation.

-Beyond standardization, UDE also supports large-scale parallel processing and checkpoint-based resume functionality, improving both efficiency and scalability.
-The framework includes a comprehensive suite of benchmarks covering memory, safety, instruction-following, and etc., offering holistic assessment of conversational capabilities.
-Its modular design also allows users to incorporate new models and metrics while maintaining unified evaluation standards across all tests, addressing the fragmentation and inconsistencies identified in existing multi-turn evaluation practices.